-The health care providers who make up the Alliance for Patient Access prioritize patient-centered care.
+Since 2006, the health care providers who make up the Alliance for Patient Access have prioritized patient-centered care.
 That’s why members from across specialty areas and throughout the country advocate for policies that:

 - Support clinical decision making.
 Better health outcomes occur when health care providers and patient—not insurers—make treatment decisions.

 - Limit abusive utilization management techniques, which cause unnecessary administrative burden, drive up costs, and delay sick people from accessing treatment.

 - Acknowledge each person’s individual health care needs.

 AfPA members can participate in activities such as:

 - Contributing to educational policy papers and videos

 - Sharing their perspective with policymakers about the benefits of patient-centered care.

 Every day, health policy decisions are made that impact patients and clinicians across the country.
 Have a say.
 Advocate for patient-centered care.